-Whether you choose to deduct taxes from the ESS benefit or not, you're still required to list the value of the shares on the Employment Information unless it arises from an exempt employee share scheme.
+Whether you choose to deduct taxes from the ESS benefit or not, you're still required to list the value of the shares on the employment information return unless it arises from an exempt employee share scheme.

 You will need to report the taxable value of any ESS benefit based on the 20th day after the share scheme taxing date.